lucy2329/Stock-Market-Analysis/README.md

 final_DA.rmd

-Change the path to the respective path on your system
+Change the path to the respective path on your system.
+This location must contain all the respective csv files in said format.

 final_DA_Workspace.RData is the corresponding workspace with a fresh copy of the data from complete.csv, in case there is an issue in loading the dataset.
 (Please don't run the chunk of code which has read.csv(complete.csv))